 The Networks and Engineering WG is assisting stations to upgrade to high repetition rate lasers and to implement some adaptations to the exiting normal point format to accommodate this high rate data.
 Software has been made available to the stations for on-site normal point data quality verification.
 Work continued on the bias problems with the Stanford SR620 counters, but laboratory calibrations did not prove to be sufficiently stable to reduce biases below the several cm level.
-The Signal Processing Study Group completed its modeling of the LAGEOS retroreflector arrays and is now working on Etalon.
+The Signal Processing Study Group completed its modeling of the LAGEOS and Etalon retroreflector arrays and the AWG is now evaluating the new models.
+The Networks and Engineering WG is spearheading a number of engineering procedural studies for the improvement of network operations.

 The Analysis WG completed its pilot projects to assess, document and resolve differences among analysis products from the Analysis and Associate Analysis Centers.
-Eight centers have qualified as Analysis Centers; four additional centers have expressed interest in becoming Analysis Centers, two of them already in the qualifying process.
+Nine institutions have qualified as Analysis Centers; additional center has expressed interest.
 A Combination Center and a Backup Combination Center have been in operation since 2004.
-The WG has developed and implemented the process to deliver LAGEOS derived site positions and EOP to the IERS as required on a weekly basis.
-A 1983-2008 reanalysis of the LAGEOS and LAGEOS 2 data was provided to the IERS in support of the development of ITRF2008.
-Work is underway to add additional official ILRS products including precision orbits and certified data corrections.
+In June 2010, DGFI retired was no longer able to continue in its role as the Backup Center and the activity, and software and associated scripts were transferred to the JCET.
+The transfer process was completed in October 2010, and JCET has been producing the backup combination product since that time.
+The WG has developed and implemented the process to deliver LAGEOS and Etalon derived site positions and EOP to the IERS as required on a weekly basis.
+A 1983-

+2008 reanalysis of the LAGEOS-1 and -2 and Etalon-1 and -2 data were provided to the IERS in support of the development of ITRF2008.
+Over the past three years an analogous daily product was developed, based on the data from the immediate prior seven days.
+This product is primarily for use by the IERS EOP Prediction Service at USNO, providing as fresh as possible SLR-derived EOP.
+Work is underway to add additional official ILRS products including precision orbits and certified data corrections, and the improvement of the underlying models.
+During the ILRS/AWG meetings LLR activities are also reviewed.